YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

 - Mom, Dad, Spouse, Kids, Testers, Labmates, Coffee Shop, etc

 ### Funding Info
-- What funding do you neeed to disclose
+- What funding do you need to disclose
 - How about grants
 - Other people